RavimalRanathunga/RavimalRanathunga/README.md

 ###

-<p align="left">📚 I'm currently learning machine learning and Data Science<br>🎲 Fun fact: I like to watch and play cricket and rugby other than coding but the real fun fact is i am a table tennis player.</p>
+<p align="left">📚 I'm currently learning machine learning and Data Science<br>🎲 Fun fact: I like to watch and play cricket and rugby other than coding but the real fun fact is I am a table tennis player.</p>

 ###